 Final Thoughts

-Determining between an impact driver vs. drill for your shop depends on the application at hand.
-For the larger, heavy-duty jobs, an impact driver will be best.
-When drilling holes and driving fasteners, a drill/driver will perform better.
-If you want a workshop that can tackle any job, select a combo kit that includes both drills.
+Determining between an impact driver and a drill for your shop depends on the application at hand.
+An impact driver will be best for larger, heavy-duty jobs.
+A drill/driver will perform better when drilling holes and driving fasteners.
+If you want a workshop tackling any job, select a combo kit that includes both drills.

 2 Comments